troubleNZ/svelte-Editing-Guide/README.md

 navigate to the svelte-source folder        (not /src)
 ```
-    cd /cygdrive/driveletter/pathto/ps-hud/svelte-source
+    cd /cygdrive/driveletter/pathto/myresource/svelte-source
 ```
 Run the _alternate_ nodejs pnpm package manager (pnpm) with the svelte plugin
 ```
     pnpm run build
 ```
 this now compiles. and once complete, the changed files will be listed in the bash summary.
-Now we can copy the changed files [the /html/ directory contents ] back over to your production [live] server ps-hud folder.
+Now we can copy the changed files [the /html/ directory contents ] back over to your production [live] server myresource folder.

 ## Step 6. - testing

-ensure your ps-hud and log onto your server. i didnt need to clear my cache but i did need to relog.
+if you're not working with fivem resources ignore this step, but otherwise ensure your myresource and log onto your server. i didnt need to restart the server nor clear my server cache but i did need to restart the client.